18F/handbook/pages/tools/npm.md

 Any npm packages published for work should be published under the [18f](https://www.npmjs.com/org/18f) npm organization.
 You may use your personal npm account for membership to the 18f organization.
 Ask
-{% slack_channel "javascript" %} for how to get membership or a token for publishing.
+{% slack_channel "tts-tech-operations" %} for how to get membership or a token for publishing.

 ## For admins